What to Expect When Visiting a Messianic Synagogue

 This post contains affiliate links.
 I only advertise items I personally recommend and may receive a small commission from qualifying purchases.
 For more information, visit our Affiliate Information Page.

-When I started on my Hebrew Roots path, not only did I not know what to expect, I wasn’t sure I’d even be welcome at a Messianic Jewish Synagogue.
+When I started on my Hebraic path, not only did I not know what to expect, but I wasn’t sure I’d even be welcome at a Messianic Jewish Synagogue.
 Not being Jewish by heritage, I wondered if they’d be open to my visitation.
 But I had to find out, so I packed up my nine-month-old baby and decided to slip into the back of the sanctuary and observe a service.

-Fast forward to today, and I’m now so glad I did!
-The first synagogue I attended was completely different than any Christian church I’d ever been to.
-However, what I could understand of the teaching and service was very Biblical and so rich!
+Fast-forward to today, and I’m so glad I did!
+The first synagogue I attended was completely different from any Christian church I’d ever been to.
+However, what I could understand of the teaching and service was very Biblical and rich!

 So, to help the Christians interested in visiting their local Messianic synagogue but hesitant to do so, I’ve compiled this list of things it would be helpful to know ahead of time.
 All synagogues are different, so my list is based on the synagogues I’ve attended and those I’ve watched online.
 Your experience will undoubtedly differ from mine, but here are a few things you may find if you decide to visit.